WeirauchLab/COSMO/README.md

 default.
 You may need to log out and back in again for this to take effect.
 How to update your shell's `PATH` variable is beyond the scope here.

-If this is succesful, you can run `cosmo` or `cosmostats` from any directory on your filesystem, without needing to specify the relative pathnames like `./cosmo.py` in the examples below.
+If this is successful, you can run `cosmo` or `cosmostats` from any directory on your filesystem, without needing to specify the relative pathnames like `./cosmo.py` in the examples below.